cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ## Analysis overview

+In the first part of the tutorial, we will setup a relatively simple unfolding, where there is a single detector-level bin for every generator-level bin we are trying to measure.
+We will then perform a blind analysis using this setup to see the expected sensitivity.

+In the second part of the tutorial we will perform the same measurement with a more advanced setup, making use of differential distributions per generator-level bin we are trying to measure, as well as control regions.
+By providing this additional information to the fit, we are able to achieve a better and more robust unfolding result.
+After checking the expected sensitivity, we will take a look at the impacts and pulls of the nuisance parameters.
+Then we will unblind and look at the results of the measurement, produce generator-level plots and provide the correlation matrix for our measured observables.

 In this tutorial we will look at the cross section measurements of on of the SM Higgs processes VH, in $H\to b\bar{b}$ (VHbb) final state.

 The measurement is performed within the Simplified Template Cross Section framework, which provides the prediction in the bins of gen-level quantities $p_{T}(V)$ and number of additional jets.
 The maximum likelihood based unfolding is performed to measure the cross section in the gen-level bins defined by STXS scheme.
 At the reco-level we defined appropriate categories to match the STXS bins as close as possible.

 ![](figures/simplifiedXS_VH_1_2.png)

 In this tutorial we will focus on the ZH production, with Z boson decaying to charged leptons, and Higgs boson reconstructed with the resolved $b\bar{b}$ pair.
-We will also use only a part of the Run 2 categories, so the analysis sensitivity is not going to be achieved.
+We will also use only a part of the Run 2 categories, we will not achieve the same sensitivity as the full analysis.
 Note that ggZH and ZH production modes are combined in the fit, since it is not possible to resolve them at this stage of the analysis.
 The STXS categories are defined independently of the Higgs decay channel, to streamline the combinations of the cross section measurement.

-## Simple datacards, one-bin measurement
+## Simplified unfolding

-When constructing the reco-level for any differential analysis the main goal is to match the gen-level bins as closely as possible.
+When determining the reco-level binning for any differential analysis the main goal is to match the gen-level bins as closely as possible.
 In the simplest case it can be done with the cut-based approach, i.e. applying the selection on the corresponding reco-level variables: $p_{T}(Z)$ and $n_{\text{add. jets}}$.
 Due to the good lepton $p_{T}$ resolution we can follow the original STXS scheme quite closely with the reco-level selection, with one exception, it is not possible to access the very-low transverse momenta bin $p_{T}(Z)<75$ GeV.

 In `counting/regions` dicrectory you can find the datacards with five reco-level categories, each targetting a corresponding gen-level bin.
 Below you can find an example of the datacard for reco-level bin with $p_{T}(Z)>400$ GeV,